-Somewhere along the line you’re taught that you should wear your exhaustion, depletion, hustle, and selflessness as a badge of honor.
-You start believing that your needs don't matter now that you’re a mom.
+Somewhere along the line you’re taught that moms should wear their exhaustion, depletion, hustle, and selflessness as a badge of honor.
+You start believing that your needs don't matter as much anymore since you have kids.

-You beat yourself up about how you’re handling motherhood, how you look, your parenting choices.
+You beat yourself up about how you’re handling motherhood.
 You feel badly doing things for yourself, needing time alone, missing parts of your pre-baby life.
 You lose sight of who you are outside of being a mom, or you stop nurturing your other passions.

-And you try to be a perfect mom – to do it all, make it look easy, never show your struggles or ask for help.
+And you try to be a perfect mom – to do it all, make it look easy, never ask for help.

 You may have forgotten but I’m here to remind you…

 You carry so much - and that shit gets heavy.

 In motherhood there's already so many things that can lead to unspoken shame – your parenting style, changing body, decision whether to return to a job, ability to juggle all the household duties and roles, you name it.

 Then as a stay at home mom, there's a whole other realm of difficulty because your nervous system is working on overdrive to process all the extra stimuli that are now the norm of this 24/7 mom gig (that's really exhausting already); it's way harder to get alone time to recharge; and days seem to run into nights, with no clocking out and no time off.

 So what might shame-free motherhood look like for an SAHM?